 - expenses which are incidental to the acquisition or sale of an investment are charged to the capital column of the Statement of Comprehensive Income.
-Details of transaction costs on the purchases and sales of investments are disclosed within note 10 to the Financial Statements on page 100; - expenses are treated as capital where a connection with the maintenance or enhancement of the value of the investments can be demonstrated; - the investment management fee and finance costs have been allocated 75% to the capital column and 25% to the revenue column of the Statement of Comprehensive Income in line with the Board's expected long term split of returns, in the form of capital gains and income, respectively, from the investment portfolio; and - performance fees are allocated 100% to the capital column of the Statement of Comprehensive Income as fees are generated in connection with enhancing the value of the investment portfolio.
+Details of transaction costs on the purchases and sales of investments are disclosed within note 10 to the Financial Statements on page 107; - expenses are treated as capital where a connection with the maintenance or enhancement of the value of the investments can be demonstrated: - the investment management fee and finance costs have been allocated 25% to the revenue account and 75% to the capital account column of the Statement of Comprehensive Income in line with the Board's expected long term split of returns, in the form of capital gains and income, respectively, from the investment portfolio; and - performance fees are allocated 100% to the capital column of the Statement of Comprehensive Income as fees are generated in connection with enhancing the value of the investment portfolio.